 What is Priligy?

-Priligy is a prescription medicine containing dapoxetine, a fast-acting SSRI specifically developed to treat premature ejaculation.
+Priligy is a prescription medicine that contains the active ingredient dapoxetine, a fast-acting SSRI specifically developed and used to treat premature ejaculation (PE).
 Unlike traditional antidepressants, dapoxetine tablets act rapidly and clear from the body quickly, making them ideal for on-demand use.

 Because it is fast-acting and short-lived, Priligy tablets are taken only when needed.